 Kīnaki: Ngā reta Māori, an exhibition of nineteenth century letters in te reo Māori

 Kīnaki can be translated as tasty morsel.
 In the context of this exhibition, it is used to indicate the specially selected taonga, which give a flavour of nineteenth-century correspondence and concerns.
-Hearing the letters spoken aloud in the library gallery gives an added level of intimacy to these written conversations and reanimates the taonga.
-Recordings of each of these letters feature not only in the exhibition but on SoundCloud.
+Hearing the letters spoken aloud gives an added level of intimacy to these written conversations and reanimates the taonga.
+Recordings of each of these letters are available on SoundCloud.

 Also available through Soundcloud is an interview with curator Robert Eruera, Pou Kōkiri - Taonga Tuku Iho Māori, in which he shares the background behind the selection of the letters and curation of the exhibition.